NorbertRuff/9gag_downloader/README.md

   cd my-project
 ```

 > pip3 comes with python3, so you don't need to install it separately.
+Check if you have pip3 installed by running:
 >
 > ```bash
 > pip3 --version